Updated March 20, 2019

-If you use your credit cards shortly before filing for bankruptcy, your credit card company may have grounds to argue that the recently incurred charges should not be eliminated by your discharge.
-In general, whether a credit card company will ask the court to declare the new charges nondischargeable depends on:
+If you use your credit cards shortly before filing for bankruptcy, your credit card company might have grounds to argue that the recently incurred charges shouldn’t be eliminated by your bankruptcy discharge.
+Whether a credit card company will ask the court to declare the charges nondischargeable will depend on:

-In general, luxury goods and services are things that are not reasonably necessary to support you and your dependents.
+Luxury goods and services are things that aren’t reasonably necessary to support you and your dependents.
 For example, if you charge an expensive vacation to your credit card just before filing for bankruptcy, it will likely be considered a luxury item.

 By contrast, a court is unlikely to find utility bills, food, rent, and modestly-priced clothing to be luxury purchases.

 If you take out a cash advance before filing your case, you risk not being able to discharge that debt in your bankruptcy.
 Cash advances totaling over $1,000 in aggregate obtained during the 70 days before a bankruptcy filing are also presumed nondischargeable (as of April 1, 2019; $950 for cases filed between April 1, 2016, and March 31, 2019).

 Find out about other types of bankruptcy fraud.